WHO WE ARE

 Rebekah Cahill earned her Masters in Marriage and Family Therapy from Syracuse University.
 She earned her MFT license in the state of Pennsylvania in 2007 and currently works in private practice.
 Throughout her career, she has provided in home therapy services to victims of violent crime in the greater Philadelphia area, as well as to at risk youth within the Philadelphia Archdiocese.
 She currently serves on the committee for the Pennsylvania chapter of the American Association of Marriage and Family Therapists.
 Rebekah has participated in a mission project in Kenya for school construction and teacher education.

 Elizabeth King is an Associate Teaching Professor and the Assistant Program Manager for Online Geospatial Education at The Pennsylvania State University.
-Beth teaches courses in Penn State's online certificate and masters programs in Geographic Information Systems (GIS) and advises students in the Master of GIS Program.
+Beth teaches courses in Penn State's online certificate and masters programs in Geographic Information Systems (GIS) and advises students in the Master of GIS Program and the M.S. in Spatial Data Science program.
 She earned a B.S. in Geography and M.Ed. in Adult Education from The Pennsylvania State University.

 Nathan King is currently a high school biology teacher in Lewistown, Pennsylvania.
 He earned his B.S. in Biology and M.Ed. in Curriculum and Instruction from The Pennsylvania State University.
 A former RAP (Rural Aquaculture Promotion) Peace Corps Volunteer from 1998-2000; he was stationed in Chibale, Serenje District.
 Nate's dream is to go back to Zambia with his family and visit the people who inspired him (planted the seed) to become a teacher: The Mulenga Family; the fish farmers of Chibale, and the town of Serenje.